wwt/JS-Contact-Search-Service/README.md

 Assume that someone else is working on the front end and that a backend service will use your new service to handle the API request when a search field is typed in on the website.
 There are already tests written for your service, but you can feel free to add your own.
-The time taken to complete this exercise is ignored so please **take as much time as you need**.
 We encourage you to refactor your code and try to solve this problem in a way as close to how you would do it for an official product.

+**Note:** the `search` function is written as a synchronous function to ensure you are fetching and caching the contacts.
+You must adhere to this contract in order to pass all of the tests.

 ## Documentation